pin-people/event_people_go/README.md

 #### Creating a Daemon

-If you have the need to create a deamon to consume messages on background you can use the `EventPeople.Daemon.Start` method to do so with ease.
+If you have the need to create a deamon to consume messages on background you can use the `EventPeople.DaemonStart` method to do so with ease.
 Just remember to define or import all the event bindings before starting the daemon.

 ```golang
 import (